TMS Devices | 2025 Review

 6. History and experience in the field.

 I added a rough estimate of the cost.
-Please note that pricing is something that could change based on the market.
+Please note that pricing could change based on the market.
 Some manufacturers use the pay-per-use model.
 For those, I considered the cost of the machine upfront + treating 50 patients in year one before giving an overall cost rating.

 Florida TMS Clinic Guide to TMS Devices - NeuroStar